ShreedharG/ShreedharG/README.md

 ## ✨ About Me

-- 🎓 B.Tech student from Delhi,India passionate about modern development
+- 🎓 B.Tech student from Delhi, India passionate about modern development and real-world problem solving
-- 👨🏻‍🏫 Solved over 500 DSA problems demonstrating consistency and building complex logic
+- 👨🏻‍🏫 Solved 500+ DSA problems, building consistency and complex logic
-- 💡 Love solving real-world problems with tech
-- 🎯 Goal: Land a great SDE role with impactful work
+- 💡 Enjoy exploring systems, building projects, and learning how tech shapes experiences and solves real-world challenges
+- ⚙️ Currently working in skills involving Full-Stack Development, System Design, and AI-powered applications
+- 🎯 Goal: Build technology that genuinely helps people — while growing every day as a learner, engineer, and contributor to the tech community

 ---